Basil Hopko: Life

-Basil Hopko was born in the Rusyn village of Hrabské, in the Sáros County of the Kingdom of Hungary (present-day eastern Slovakia).
+Basil Hopko was born in the village of Hrabské, in the Sáros County of the Kingdom of Hungary (present-day eastern Slovakia).
 His parents, Basil and Anna née Petrenko, were landless peasants.
 While Hopko was still an infant, his father was struck by lightning and died.
 His mother left him in care of her father, while she emigrated to the United States in search of work.
 When Hopko was 7 he was sent to live with his uncle Demeter Petrenko, a Greek Catholic priest.

 He attended the Evangelical gymnasium in Prešov, then Czechoslovakia, graduating with honors in 1923.
 Hopko studied at the Eparchial Seminary in Prešov.
 He had dreams of joining his mother in America, and of pursuing his priestly vocation there, but the cost of recurring health problems left him unable to afford to travel.
 He later wrote that when he finally decided to stay and to serve in his homeland, he was suddenly cured, and realized he had been given a sign about his calling.
 He was ordained a Greek Catholic priest on 3 February 1929.

 He served as a pastor (1929-1936) at the Greek Catholic parish in Prague, the Czechoslovak capital, where he was known for his focus on the poor, the unemployed, and students.
 His mother returned from America after 22 years and rejoined her son in Prague, becoming his housekeeper at the parish rectory.

 In 1936 he returned to teach in Prešov's Eparchial Seminary, and was awarded the title of monsignor.
 He had already begun graduate studies at Charles University while in Prague, and he completed his Doctor of Theology in 1940 at Comenius University in Bratislava.
 In Prešov he headed the eparchy's publishing division, where he edited a monthly periodical.